samatt/hunter-workshop/3-artifact.md

 # STEP 3: CREATE AN ARTIFACT

-Develop an artifacts/response that embodies/represents/communicates one or more of your disobedient actions.
+Develop artifacts/responses that embodies/represents/communicates one or more of your disobedient actions.

 Ideas for artifacts.